ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Fixed a bug ([#399](https://github.com/ExpressionEngine/ExpressionEngine/issues/399)) in the Page's tab where setting a default template forced the Page URI field to be required.
    - Updates additional files for PHP 7.4 compatibility.
+   - Fixed a bug where input data were assumed to be URL encoded, causing certain character sequences to be stripped when cleaned.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists